What Is Python concurrent.futures? (with examples)

 When writing Python programs, you might find yourself needing to execute multiple tasks simultaneously or in parallel.
 This is where concurrency comes in.
 Concurrency allows your program to run multiple tasks at the same time, which can significantly improve performance and efficiency, particularly when handling time-consuming tasks.

-The Magic of concurrent.futures
+The Magic of Python concurrent.futures

 Python's concurrent.futures module simplifies concurrent programming by providing a high-level interface for asynchronously executing callable (functions/methods).
 ThreadPoolExecutor and ProcessPoolExecutor are two popular classes within this module that enable you to easily execute tasks concurrently, using threads or processes, respectively.